liznbrett97-web/konstantinovs-2026/accommodations.md

 Renovated rooms in a historic but dated building immediately next door to the church and pedestrian plaza.
 Lovely rooms with comfortable beds and shared balconies overlooking the city rooftops.
 Note: the entrance is through an archway leading to a small elevator, which may feel a bit offputting at first, but the rooms are nice.

 ## Full-Service Hotels

+*American-style hotels, separated from the pedestrianized plaza by a busy road*

 **Hotel Pupin**
 Large, fully renovated rooms in a full-service hotel with two restaurants, walk-in closets, and high-end amenities.
 Located in an office building on the main road.
 To reach the pedestrian zone and church, you'll walk through an underground tunnel.
 Reception is accessed via elevator.